OctopusDeploy/docs/docs/reference/octopus---tentacle-communication/troubleshooting-schannel-and-tls.md

 ![](/docs/images/5670828/5865774.png "width=500")

-### Solution: Consider rolling back recent Windows patches
+### Solution: Consider rolling back recent Windows patches {#TroubleshootingSchannelandTLS-Solution:ConsiderrollingbackrecentWindowspatches}

 Some customers have decided to roll back the Windows patches mentioned above and have reported success getting Tentacle communication working again.
 We would recommend upgrading Octopus and Tentacle to make use of TLS 1.2 by default in preference to rolling back any patches.